 Jinlong Hill and Lechang mine, Guangdong, China produces great specimens of uncommon Iron Roses with quartz.
 Great hematite specimens came from Dalnegorsk and polar Ural, Russia.

-Iron Rose is a group of flat, pseudohexagonal hematite plates resembling a rose.
+Iron Rose (in German Eisenrose) is a group of flat, pseudohexagonal hematite plates resembling a rose.
 This variety is typical for Alpine fissures, well developed Iron Roses are very popular and also quite expensive.
 Flat hematite crystals often form epitactic growths with rutile.